People

 Moira Scheeler

 Moira Scheeler is a program coordinator for the Rutgers Earth System Science & Policy Lab and the Megapolitan Coastal Transformation Hub (MACH).
-In 2023 she earned my Masters of City and Regional Planning at Rutgers University, concentrating in Environmental Planning & Coastal Resilience.
-In 2021 I earned my bachelors degree in Sustainability from Stockton University with a focus in Environmental Policy and Economics.
+In 2023 she earned her Masters of City and Regional Planning at Rutgers University, concentrating in Environmental Planning & Coastal Resilience.
+In 2021, she earned her bachelors degree in Sustainability from Stockton University with a focus in Environmental Policy and Economics.

 Alumni